kosmetism/react-soundplayer/README.md

 This higher level container `<SoundPlayerComponent />` propagates its' children with all necessary [data]() you need in order to design an audio player.
 In order to use it just choose what kind of data you're consuming (via `resolveUrl` or `streamUrl`) and will be [`Audio`](https://developer.mozilla.org/en/docs/Web/API/HTMLMediaElement) element global or created per each player (via `clientId` or `soundCloudAudio` instance passed).

-_If you're wondering "Why not mixin?!", please read the notes by @acdlite - ["Why Component Is Better than Mixin"](https://github.com/acdlite/flummox/blob/master/docs/docs/guides/why-flux-component-is-better-than-flux-mixin.md)._
+_If you're wondering "Why not mixin?!", please read ["Why Component Is Better Than Mixin"](https://github.com/acdlite/flummox/blob/master/docs/docs/guides/why-flux-component-is-better-than-flux-mixin.md) by [@acdlite](https://github.com/acdlite)._

 ### Props